Member Price: $150 | Non-Member Price: $200

 |Certification group||type of credits||No. of credits|

-Alex Halper, joined the Pennsylvania Chamber of Business and Industry's Government Affairs team in 2011.
-Alex serves as a lobbyist for issues including labor/employment policy, education, workforce development, local tax policy, international trade and immigration.
-He serves on the Pennsylvania Minimum Wage Advisory Board, Pennsylvania Partnerships for Children Board of Directors, Pennsylvania Workers' Compensation Advisory Council and the Governing Board of the Pennsylvania Compensation Rating Bureau.
-Prior to joining the PA Chamber, Mr. Halper served as a legislative assistant in Washington, D.C. to former U.S. Sen. Arlen Specter.
-In this capacity, he worked on numerous areas of public policy, including transportation and infrastructure, homeland security and appropriations.
-Originally from Allentown, Mr. Halper graduated from the George Washington University in 2006 with a bachelor's degree in Political Science.
+Alex Halper, is the director of Government Affairs for the Pennsylvania Chamber of Business and Industry where he lobbies on issues including labor/employment policy, education, workforce development, local tax policy, international trade and immigration.
+Alex joined the PA Chamber in 2011.
+Prior to that, he was a legislative assistant in Washington, D.C. to former U.S. Sen. Arlen Specter and worked on numerous areas of public policy, including transportation and infrastructure, homeland security and appropriations.
+Originally from Allentown, Alex graduated from the George Washington University in 2006 with a bachelor’s degree in Political Science.
+He serves on numerous state boards, including the Pennsylvania Minimum Wage Advisory Board, Pennsylvania Partnerships for Children’s Board of Directors, Pennsylvania’s Workers’ Compensation Advisory Council and the Governing Board of the Pennsylvania Compensation Rating Bureau.